Alluxio/alluxio/docs/en/Getting-Started.md

 * Java 7 or newer
 * AWS account and keys

-### Setup SSH (Mac OSX)
+### Setup SSH (Mac OS X)

-If you are using Mac OSX, you may have to enable the ability to ssh into localhost.
+If you are using Mac OS X, you may have to enable the ability to ssh into localhost.
 To enable remote login, Open **System Preferences**, then open **Sharing**.
 Make sure **Remote Login** is enabled.

 ## Downloading Alluxio